It’s been satisfying to see people use the tools we have created to their fullest extent and go on to achieve amazing results!

 We tend to eat less as our food quality improves.
 As shown in the chart below, people with a higher Optimal Nutrient Intake Score score tend to eat around 40% fewer calories per day than people eating foods with a lower nutrient density.

 The average ONI score is around 60%.
 If you are happy with your current energy levels and weight, there is no need to chase a super high ONI score.
 But if you want to lose weight and/or want to improve your diet quality, we guide people in the Masterclass to use the Nutrient Optimiser to progressively improve their diet quality to fill the gaps in their nutrient profile with food.

-Very few people manage an ONI score above 75%, so it’s incredible that so many Optimisers in the Masterclass maintain such a high ONI score.
+Without taking the time to intentionally dial in their nutrient density, very few people manage an ONI score above 75%, so it’s incredible that so many Optimisers in the Masterclass maintain such a high ONI score.

 The nutrient fingerprint chart below shows Camilla’s final week of her second Masterclass.
 Camilla was able to improve her nutrient score from 95% in the previous masterclass to 97% this time around by dialling in some more of the nutrients she was finding harder to get in her diet.

 As you can see from the micronutrient fingerprint chart, there is no need for Camilla to worry about foods that contain more of the nutrients towards the bottom of her nutrient fingerprint (like vitamin A, copper and vitamin B12) because she’s already getting plenty!
 Chasing the harder to find nutrients towards the top of her micronutrient fingerprint chart enables her to create a truly balanced diet at a micronutrient level!

 The question that many people had was, “What is Camilla eating to achieve this!?!?!”

 Weekly nutrition report